GarrettAnderson/weather-app/README.md

 ## Description

-This is a project that allows a user to add events to a workday calendar.
+This is a project that allows a user to look up the weather conditions in a specific city.
+User is able to enter a city and press a search button to get the current weather and five day future forecast for that city.
+The city is saved in local host to be

 ## Installation